Preserve Your Knee with Bridge-Enhanced ACL Repair (BEAR)

 Answers to ACL Treatment Questions

-What are some drawbacks to ACL reconstruction?
+What are some potential drawbacks to ACL reconstruction?

 -Roughly half of the patients who receive patellar tendon grafts experience pain while kneeling.